-While OGVs are a large contributor of NOx in the South Coast, the State has little authority to regulate this source.
+While OGVs are a large contributor of NOx in the South Coast, both South Coast AQMD and the State have little authority to regulate this source.
 Regulation of these emissions is under the authority of the International Maritime Organization (IMO).
-The IMO Annex VI ("Regulations for the Prevention of Air Pollution from Ocean-going ships", specifies new engine NOx standards and sets fuel sulfur limits.
-Tier II IMO NOx standards have applied to new vessels since 2011, and in 2016, Tier III NOx standards applied within NOx Emission Control Areas (ECAs) such as the North American ECA.
-Unfortunately, according to Mercator International LLC, San Pedro Bay Long-term Unconstrained Cargo Forecast, July 12, 2016, under current conditions, Tier 3 marine engines are not expected to infiltrate the South Coast ports in significant number until 2030 to 2040.
-This delayed arrival is a result of shipping companies generally assign the new OGVs to the Asia to Europe routes ahead of incorporating the OGVs in to the Asia to California routes.
-The delay in the production of Tier 3 OGVs are also caused by a significant increase in keels laid prior to Tier 3 standard deadline.
+The IMO Annex VI ("Regulations for the Prevention of Air Pollution from Ocean-going ships") specifies new engine NOx standards and sets fuel sulfur limits.
+Tier 2 IMO NOx standards have applied to new vessels since 2011, and in 2016, Tier 3 NOx standards applied within NOx Emission Control Areas (ECAs) such as the North American ECA.
+Unfortunately, under current conditions, Tier 3 marine engines are not expected to infiltrate the South Coast ports in significant number until 2030 to 2040.
+This delayed arrival is a result of 1) few Tier III vessels being in service as OGV fleets turn over slowly, and 2) shipping companies generally assigning the new OGVs to the Asia to Europe routes instead of trans-Pacific routes.
+The delay in the production of Tier III OGVs are also caused by a significant increase in keels laid prior to Tier III standard deadline, allowing for "new" vessels to be constructed to Tier II standards.